 Volcon ePowersports Reports Annual 2022 Operational and Financial Results

-/EIN News/ -- AUSTIN, Texas, March 06, 2023 (GLOBE NEWSWIRE) -- Volcon Inc. (NASDAQ: VLCN) (“Volcon'' or the “Company”), the first all-electric, off-road powersports company, today reported its operational highlights and financial results for fiscal year 2022.
+AUSTIN, Texas, March 06, 2023 (GLOBE NEWSWIRE) -- Volcon Inc. VLCN ("Volcon'' or the "Company"), the first all-electric, off-road powersports company, today reported its operational highlights and financial results for fiscal year 2022.

 Company Highlights: